SCSLWorkshop/SCSLWorkshop.github.io/_pages/call.md

 nav_order: 3
 ---

 Reliance on spurious correlations due to simplicity bias is a well-known pitfall of deep learning models.
 This issue stems from the statistical nature of deep learning algorithms and their inductive biases at all stages, including data preprocessing, architectures, and optimization.
 Therefore, spurious correlations and shortcut learning are fundamental and common practical problems across all branches of AI.

 The foundational nature and widespread occurrence of reliance on spurious correlations and shortcut learning make it an important research topic and a gateway to understanding how deep models learn patterns and the underlying mechanisms responsible for their effectiveness and generalization.
-This workshop aims to address two aspects of this phenomenon: its foundations and potential solutions.
+However, there is a notable lack of rigorous evaluation benchmarks for assessing robustness to spurious correlations.
+Current benchmarks based on group labels offer limited guarantees of robustness, addressing only a few known spurious correlations.
+Additionally, human annotation of groups is not a scalable solution and may overlook spurious correlations that do not align with human perceptions.
+This limitation hampers their effectiveness in scenarios where the nature of the spurious correlation is unknown or where group labels for specific attributes are unavailable.
+Developing comprehensive benchmarks and also automated methods for detecting spurious correlations could significantly advance progress in this field.

+Moreover, many facets of developing robust models to combat spurious correlations remain inadequately explored.
+The investigation of spurious correlations in learning paradigms beyond supervised learning has been particularly limited.
+Additionally, as foundation models continue to gain prominence, it becomes increasingly vital to leverage these models not only as tools for tackling spurious correlation challenges but also as subjects of study to better understand the spurious correlations they may manifest.

+This workshop aims to address these underexplored yet critical areas related to creating robust models that effectively tackle spurious correlations in real-world applications.

 ## Topics
 The topics of interest for the workshop include, but are not limited to, the following: